Kombi Mandjang

-Alexandre Dore Kombi Mandjang Mougui (born 1 June 1992) is a Cameroonian footballer.
-Mainly a midfielder, he can also play as a left back.
+Alexandre Dore Kombi Mandjang Mougui (born 1 June 1992) is a Cameroonian professional footballer who plays as a midfielder and left back for FC Ganshoren.

 Club career

 Mandjang joined Union Douala in 2012, after starting his career at Les Astres FC.
 He appeared with the former in 2013 CAF Champions League, as his side were knocked out by FUS de Rabat.
 In September 2016 he was signed by Slovenian club NK Domžale.

 International career

 Mandjang was called up to Cameroon national team on 10 November 2014, as a replacement to Moussa Bana.
 He made his international debut on the 25th, coming on as a second-half substitute for Benjamin Moukandjo in a 1–0 friendly win against Indonesia.